Why is the Placement Test important?

 The Happy Numbers Placement Test, powered by The Quantile® Framework for Mathematics, is designed to assess students’ mathematics readiness in grades K through 5.

 Upon entering Happy Numbers, all K-5 students automatically take the Happy Numbers Placement Test.
-There is no placement test in PreK since these students will all begin their learning pathway from the beginning of the curriculum.
+There is no placement test in PreK until the 1st of March, since these students will all begin their learning pathway from the beginning of the curriculum.

 The test results are used to determine a student’s readiness for mathematics instruction in grade-level skills and concepts.
 It also helps place the student at the appropriate starting point in the Happy Numbers curriculum.
 Our main goal is to give your students the opportunity to learn math concepts independently and make the learning engaging, so it is very important to place them at the right starting point in the curriculum.
 Therefore, the Placement Test cannot be skipped.